statsmodels/statsmodels/docs/source/install.rst

 Installation from Source
 ~~~~~~~~~~~~~~~~~~~~~~~~

-While not strictly necessary for 0.4, it is recommended that you will have a C compiler installed to take advantage of Cython code where available.
+You will need a C compiler installed to build statsmodels.
+If you are building from the github source and not a source release, then you will also need Cython.
 You can follow the instructions below to get a C compiler setup for Windows.

 Linux
 ^^^^^